ankitapasad/layerwise-analysis/README.md

 ```
 . scripts/prepare_alignment_files.sh librispeech $path_to_librispeech_data $alignment_data_dir
 ```
 This will download and reformat the phone and word alignment files for Librispeech and save the alignments as dictionary files to `$alignment_data_dir`.
-These `.pkl` files map each phone/word type to a list of tuples `(utt_id, path_to_wav, start_time, end_time)`.
-This will take a few minutes.
-NOTE: In order to process the train splits as well (for _MI-*_ experiments), uncomment the relevant portions in the script.
+These `.json` files map each phone/word type to a list of tuples `(utt_id, path_to_wav, start_time, end_time)`.
+This might take 30 minutes. _Note_: Uncomment step #3 commands if you intend to apply MI tools, this will add a few more minutes of processing time.

 ```
 data_sample=1